-7.0 Known Calibration issues in the NASA SNPP VIIRS Level-1B product
+7.0 Known Calibration issues/updates in the NASA SNPP & JPSS-1 VIIRS L1B products SNPP VIIRS L1B Collection-1-specific:

 The RSB calibration coefficient F-factor is retrieved from sunlit SD observations.
 The SD observation relies on the knowledge of the SD BRDF change factor, namely the H-factor calculated from SDSM measurements.
 One of the issues on the H-factor is that it is both incident and outgoing sunlight direction-dependent but the SDSM only directly measures the H(SDSM) [9].
 The H(SDSM) does not depend on solar azimuth angle relative to the SD screen, but H(RTA) does, evidenced by the yearly undulations of the retrieved F-factors for the VISNIR bands, using H(SDSM).
 So, VCST has added azimuth dependence as a multiplicative factor to H(SDSM) to remove the yearly undulations.
 Additionally, the F-factors derived from the SD calibrations are compared and adjusted by the lunar observations [10].
 Some of the small periodic differences between the solar diffuser and lunar calibration are likely caused by the current lunar reference model.